 (Petunia sp.)

 For a riot of color in a range of shades, go with pots of petunias.
-They come in purple, red, pink, white and different combinations of variegated shades too.
+They come in purple, red, pink, white, and different combinations of variegated shades too.

-Certain varieties grow in a vining fashion, making them excellent in hanging baskets or window boxes, letting their tendrils drape over the edges (these varieties are known as wave petunias).
-Or stick to a more bush-shaped petunia for a standard planter.
+Certain varieties grow in a vining fashion, making them excellent in hanging baskets or window boxes.
+Their tendrils will drape over the edges, creating a beautiful scene (these varieties are known as wave petunias).

 2 – Lavender